esnitkin914/Comparative_Genomics/day1_morning/README.md

 Now we will run FastQC on some sample raw data to assess its quality.
 FastQC is a quality control tool that reads in sequence data in a variety of formats(fastq, bam, sam) and can either provide an interactive application to review the results or create an HTML based report which can be integrated into any pipeline.
 It is generally the first step that you take upon receiving the sequence data from sequencing facility to get a quick sense of its quality and whether it exhibits any unusual properties (e.g. contamination or unexpected biological features)

->ii.
+>i.
 In your day1_morn directory, create a new directory for saving FastQC results.

 ```
 mkdir Rush_KPC_266_FastQC_results
 mkdir Rush_KPC_266_FastQC_results/before_trimmomatic
 ```

->iii.
+>ii.
 Verify that FastQC is in your path by invoking it from command line.

 ```
 fastqc -h